Christine was born with a visible birth difference, a cleft lip as well as a cleft palate.

 Nor was I asking her to require people to sign up for a consult or webinar to get the book.

 But she still saw it as a bit underhand, or disingenuous, because there was a secondary intent of selling her services.

-The Coach the Life Coach Facebook Group that I run has over 6,600 members.
+The Fully Booked Coach Facebook Group that I run has over 6,600 members.

 Whereas I’m happy to help coaches like you for free, I wouldn’t do it only for that reason.